 It’s not true that cats must go outside or socialize to live a fulfilling life.
 Feline happiness isn’t dependent on feline companionship.
-In fact, most wild cats spend most of their lives in solitude.
-Still, keeping your cat indoors without any type of stimulation could cause some behavioral problems.
-As a single indoor cat, there are things you can do to help keep your cats happy and stimulated.
+Most wild cats spend most of their lives in solitude.
+Still, keeping your cat indoors without any type of stimulation could cause behavioral problems.
+If you have a single indoor cat, there are things that you can do to help keep them happy and stimulated.

 Top 8 Tips to Keep Your Single Cat Entertained

-Cats are naturally athletic and spending too much time alone and indoors could make anyone go a little stir crazy.
+Cats are naturally athletic, and spending too much time alone and indoors could make anyone feel a little wild.
 There are plenty of amazing cat toys that are designed to keep your cats moving.
 Some of them don’t even require any action from you other than pushing a button.
-Try using toys that move or with strings that can make your cat move large distances and get in touch with their inner hunter.
+Try using toys that move or have strings that can make your cat move large distances and get in touch with their inner hunter.

 If you pay attention to your cat, you’ll notice that they enjoy spending time looking out of windows and keeping an eye on the birds, squirrels, and other wildlife that passes by.
-Set up a few places for your cat to comfortably lay and observe the outdoors.
-These observation stations keep some cats occupied for several hours before becoming uninterested.
+Set up a few places for your cat to comfortably sit and observe the outdoors.
+These observation stations keep some cats occupied for several hours.

 4. Bring the Outdoors Inside

 Your cat is going to appreciate being able to rub all over real plants occasionally.
 Having a planter of fresh catnip is a fun way to keep your kitty happy.
-While it doesn’t work on all cats, this plan releases oils called nepetalactone and makes your cat feel highly pleasurable after they chew or rub on it.
+While it doesn’t work on all cats, this plant releases oils called nepetalactone that make your cat feel highly pleasurable after they chew or rub on it.

 5. Allow Climbing

-We’re not saying that you must let your cats climb up your furniture and destroy the house, but it would help if they had designated areas that allowed them to climb to high places.
+We’re not saying that you must let your cats climb up your furniture and destroy the house, but it would help if they had designated areas that enabled them to climb to high places.
 Cats are natural climbers and seek high places when they feel threatened.
-Using tall cat trees with several shelves for them they lounge on keeps them entertained and calm all at once.
+Setting up tall cat trees with several shelves for them to lounge on will keep them entertained and calm all at once.

 If you haven’t already guessed, a “catio” is a screened-in, outdoor patio for your cats.
-This structure is often installed on your deck or patio and allows your cat to be in the outdoors without being able to escape.
+This structure is often installed on your deck or patio and enables your cat to be outdoors without being able to escape.

 7. Keep the House Clean